Woutitit/woutitit.github.io/analysis/analysis takeaways.md

 - No rhythms are dissonant.
 Bass, harmony and melody practically always hit at the same time even if rhythms are different)
   - E.g. the pumping bass and the playful melody are still very much hitting at the same time even though totally different rhythms.
 - Bass, harmony and melody commonly hit together on emphasis/target notes.
 In between it's a bit more sparse (only melody and bass mostly, a bit of harmony)
-- Bass is not actual chord root on/when:
-    - Cadence/Dom/alt chord: If you think about it, we established a root and tonal center at start (of chord progression) so we don't need bass to guide us when we (briefly) land on the dom/cadence.
-Also, dom chords are there for tension and voice leading.
-So, you can play something voice leading-y in the bass regardless of whatever the actual chord should be.
-IMPORTANT, the harmony above should more or less still resemble the chord and extensions of the chord you wanted there.
-ESPECIALLY, effective is where in first 4 bars you substitute the rooit and then next time you play the true root to have it be more consonant and true resolving/cadence-y.

 ## D minor swing 200 BPM
 - https://twitter.com/Street_DTM/status/1308696175390859264